0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/configure-ide.md

 ## Go Modules
-Go Modules is a collection all those pacakages (source codes) that are released together.
-It is a dependency management syatam  for go based projects.
+Go Modules is a collection all those packages (source codes) that are released together.
+It is a dependency management system  for go based projects.
 A Go Module keeps track of the dependency managment as well as their versioning with a `go.mod` file at its root.
 A `go.mod` file  defines the path of the Module and all the dependency (other modules) requirements.
 A typical `go.mod` file looks like:
 ```
 module module path